slatedocs/slate/source/includes/v4/_events.md

 ### Response

-The json response contains a list of dates for all events as an array and a meta block.
+The JSON response contains a list of dates for all events as an array and a meta block.

 ## Date languages